junkurihara/jscu/packages/js_x509_utils/README.md

 ```

 # Note
+## Limitations
+Due to the lack of native implementations of some primitive algorithms, the following signing algorithms do not work in legacy IE11.
+- ECDSA: `ecdsa-with-sha1` and `ecdsa-with-sha512`
+- RSASSA-PKCS-v1_5: `Sha1WithRsaEncryption` and `Sha512WithRsaEncryption`
+- RSA-PSS: All

+Also the followings are not supported in Edge.
+- ECDSA: `ecdsa-with-sha1`
+- RSASSA-PKCS-v1_5: `Sha1WithRsaEncryption`
+- RSA-PSS: All

+**Note that referring to RFC, `Sha1WithRsaEncryption` is the default algorithm when empty params for RSA-SSA-PKCS-v1_5, and hence MS environment does not support such existing certificates.
+Hence we strongly recommend to use other modern browsers.**

+## ECDSA
 At this point, this library supports only certificate signed with ECDSA using the following curve for elliptic curve cryptography.
 - P-256 (secp256r1)
 - P-384 (secp384r1)